Shopify pricing plans comparison showing costs and features for UK businesses

 Shopify Apps

-The Shopify App Store contains over 8,000 apps and plugins to extend your store's functionality through powerful integrations.
-While many are free, premium apps for reviews, loyalty programmes, email marketing, subscriptions and advanced search typically cost between £10 and £300 per month depending on features and your store's scale.
-Our advice is to research your options carefully, as the right apps can significantly improve your store's performance.
+The Shopify App Store contains over 8,000 apps and plugins covering every category from reviews and loyalty to upsells, shipping discounts and store design tools.
+Many are free, but premium apps for reviews, loyalty programmes, email marketing, subscriptions and advanced search typically cost £10 to £300+ per month depending on your store's scale.
+Common app costs include:

-• Email marketing (Klaviyo, Omnisend): £0-300 per month based on subscriber count
+• Email marketing (Klaviyo, Omnisend): £0-400 per month based on subscriber count

 • Reviews (Yotpo, Judge.me, Reviews.io): £0-150 per month